Guidance on New Legislation

 DIRECTIONS FOR ACCESSING THE WEBSITE OF THE DEPARTMENT OF CHILD SAFETY FOR MORE INFORMATION ON REPORTING CHILD ABUSE, CHILD NEGLECT, AND THE EXPLOITATION OF CHILDREN.

 To support schools in implementing these requirements, the Arizona Department of Education and the Arizona Department of Child Safety have created standardized materials to be posted in clearly visible and public areas of each school.

 These materials can be printed on 11x17 inch paper and can be downloaded here:

-To increase student awareness and understanding of child abuse, neglect, and exploitation, the Arizona Department of Education is providing additional guidance to all schools to provide developmentally appropriate, trauma-informed training to all students yearly.
-This training should support students’ understanding of the definitions and signs of child abuse, neglect, and exploitation, as well as increase student efficacy in reporting these instances through clearly established and safe reporting protocols.
+To increase student awareness and understanding of child abuse, neglect, and exploitation, the Arizona Department of Education provides additional guidance to all schools to provide developmentally appropriate, trauma-informed training to all students yearly.
+This training should support students’ understanding of the definitions and signs of child abuse, neglect, and exploitation and increase student efficacy in reporting these instances through clearly established and safe reporting protocols.

-For questions about the Child Abuse Hotline, please reach out to the Department of Child Safety Education Liaison at [email protected].
+For questions about the Child Abuse Hotline, please contact the Department of Child Safety Education Liaison at [email protected].

-ADE will provide further guidance on HB2906 and prohibited trainings, a law which is still in place and impacting districts and charters.
+ADE will provide further guidance on HB2906 and prohibited training, a law still in place and impacting districts and charters.